QuantFILab/pmarupanthorn/content/event/CQFrecap/index.md

   postcode: ''
   country:

 summary: The CQF Recap provides a comprehensive review of key concepts, while Applied Stochastic Calculus II delves into advanced stochastic processes, and the study of Martingales focuses on their properties and applications in financial mathematics.
-Engage actively in your learning by participating in discussions, asking questions, and utilizing office hours.
-Take full advantage of university resources, such as the digital library and support services.
-Collaborate with peers through study groups and networking.
-Stay motivated by setting goals, taking regular breaks, and maintaining focus.
-Adhere to academic integrity by avoiding plagiarism and following university policies.
-Seek feedback from instructors and peers to continuously improve your performance.
-By following these guidelines, you can maximize your educational experience and achieve success.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.